anatolyguz/installHES/AD/LINUX_AD.md

 PEERDNS=no
 DNS1=<server_ip>
 ```
-to the file `/etc/sysconfig/network-scripts/ifcfg-* Here you need to replace ifcfg-* with the name of your network interface and restart NetworkManager
+to the file `/etc/sysconfig/network-scripts/ifcfg-<name_interface> Here you need to replace <interface> with the name of your network interface and restart NetworkManager
 ```shell
 sudo systemctl restart  NetworkManager
 ```